dracula2017/btcb/README.md

-DraculaCoin is a PoS X11 cryptocurrency.
+Bitcoin Blue is a PoS X11 cryptocurrency.